 A personal loan might make sense for you if you have other expensive loans that you want to consolidate, or if you need to pay for a big-ticket item that you haven’t budgeted for.

 Personal loan interest rates are usually lower than credit cards if you have a good credit history, however it can be hard to make sense of what the loan will actually cost you.

-A review of financial comparison site Mozo as of November 2019, shows one lender advertising a rate of 6.99%, but notes the comparison rate for the same lender can be as high as 29.55%.
+A review from financial comparison site Mozo shows one lender advertising a rate of 6.99% (as of November 2019), but notes the comparison rate for the same lender can be as high as 29.55%.
 There are two main reasons for this massive disconnect between the advertised rate and the actual rate you end up with as a consumer:

 What’s involved in getting a personal loan?

 To work out if you qualify for a personal loan, the lender will check your income and expenses to determine if you can afford the loan and the repayments based on their lending requirements and contingencies.
-Sometimes this is straightforward, but often even determining your ‘income’ becomes complicated if you are self-employed, approaching retirement age, or have investment income to consider.
+Sometimes this is straightforward, but things can get messy if you're self-employed, approaching retirement age, or have investment income to consider.

-The lender will also check your credit, which can leave a mark on your credit file even if you don’t end up taking the loan.
+The lender will also check your credit, which can leave a mark on your credit file, even if you don’t end up taking the loan.

 Is there a better alternative to personal loans for property investors?